vitaliihonta/landing/mdoc/input/workflows-activities.md

 - In order to run ZIO, the *ZActivity.run* method requires an implicit *ZActivityRunOptions* available.
 - Under the hood, *ZActivityRunOptions* uses the *ZIO Runtime* and *Temporal Java SDK* to complete the activity with ZIO's result

 It is worth it to note that fetching all the information about videos may take some time.
 Temporal allows activities to save a checkpoint with the latest fetching progress.
-You don't use this API right now, but we'll come back to it in the next articles.
+We don't use this API right now, but we'll come back to it in the next articles.

 Finally, let's wrap the activity implementation into a *ZLayer* to simplify the dependency injection later:
 ```scala mdoc